- How do I calculate my science GPA?

-What are the most important criteria for getting into health professions school?
+What are the most important criteria for getting into professional school?

 Your job is to stand out.
 Major in a discipline where you will thrive, get involved in extracurricular activities, athletics, community service, leadership, and research.
-Admission to graduate training in the health professions is highly competitive, but also does not follow a set formula.
-Admission committees review an applicant’s entire package, and while GPA and standardized exam scores are both very important, so are your essays, clinical experience, extracurricular involvement, letters of recommendation and interview.
+Admission to graduate training in the health professions is highly competitive and does not follow a set formula.
+Admission committees review an applicant’s entire package, and while GPA and standardized exam scores are important, so are your essays, clinical experience, extracurricular involvement, letters of recommendation and interview.